calvached/calvached.github.io/source/_posts/2014-06-02-ruby-pass-by-what.markdown

 If I print out the page and give you the printout, I'm passing by value.
 Your page is a disconnected copy of the original.
 You won't see any subsequent changes, and any changes that you make (e.g. scribbling on your printout) will not show up on the original page.
 If you destroy the printout, you have actually destroyed your copy of the object - but the original web page remains intact.
 {% endblockquote %}

-In conclusion, Ruby is Pass by Value because a copy of a reference to an object is passed and not the object itself.
+TL;DR Ruby is Pass by Value because a copy of a reference to an object is passed and not the object itself.